cloudfoundry-incubator/kubecf/dev/scf/docs/bosh-author.md

 ### Uploading The Image

-Depending on your cluster, you'll need a way to get the locally build image into the Kubernetes registry.
+Depending on your cluster, you'll need a way to get the locally built image into the Kubernetes registry.

 With *minikube* you can build directly on minikube's Docker.
 Switch to that docker daemon by running `eval $(minikube docker-env)`, before you build the image with fissile.